michaeldmoore/michaeldmoore-multistat-panel/README.md

 ## Duplicate labels in table data

 Each distinct label in the input data results in a distinct bar in Multistat.
 Ideally, table data should be created by queries that return distinct data sets - that is, sets in which each label is presented in a single row.
 When data sets are processed with multiple rows for a given label, Multistat needs to know which value to use (and hence, which values to ignore).
 A configurable aggregation parameter tells Multistat how to handle this.
 'Last' (and 'First') select the last (or first) row in the data for any given label, throwing out all the others.
-The optional date/timestamp field helps too by presorting the data table before selecting the aggregation function.
+The optional date/timestamp field helps too by pre-sorting the data table before selecting the aggregation function.
 The tool-tip then shows the set of fields for the selected data row, as expected.

 Setting the aggregation parameter to 'Max' or 'Min' works in a similar way, selecting the row for each label with the corresponding value - and secondly using the last or latest value in the event that there is a tie in the value.